Apply to: Clone OS from old SSD to M.2 SSD, Clone SSD to M.2 SSD

 "I need to migrate Windows 10 OS from SSD to M.2 SSD which I newly bought.
-But I've never done this, need some suggestion about how to quickly migrate OS to M.2 SSD.
+But I've never done this, need some suggestions about how to quickly migrate OS to M.2 SSD.
 Any idea I'd love to hear."

 Cloning the old SATA SSD to the new M.2 SSD is a bit difficult for common users.
 And there will always have various kinds of problems during the process.
 In this post, we will introduce the detailed procedures of how to clone SSD to M.2 SSD from beginning to end as well as several third-party tools which could help you ease the process.